 - Anticholinesterase drugs – neostigmine (Prostigmin) or edrophonium (Tensilon), a group of drugs that inhibit cholinesterase activity, enhancing smooth muscle of various organs

 - Drugs that suppress the activity of the autoimmune process, including steroids

 - Removal of the thymus gland (thymectomy).
 It is noted that after this procedure, patients’ antibody titer is significantly reduced, which increases the likelihood of prolonged remission

 Myasthenia Gravis Prognosis

 Myasthenia gravis tends to progress in severity over a period of 3 years, following, which a patient either stabilizes or improves.
 Patients with ocular myasthenia gravis whose symptoms have shown no further progression tend to have a better prognosis than those with generalized myasthenia gravis.
 Timely referral to a specialist and early diagnosis can prevent the progression of muscle weakness, as well as the development of serious complications of myasthenia gravis.
-Modern methods of treatment of exacerbations symptoms contribute to the achievement of stable remission.
-A favorable prognosis of myasthenia is noted in over 80% of cases.
+Modern methods of treatment of exacerbation symptoms contribute to the achievement of stable remission.
+Favorable prognosis of myasthenia is noted in over 80% of cases.
 Patients at Herzliya Medical Center have the opportunity to complete a full course of rehabilitation in order to maximize the recovery of motor function.